relimited/productionist/blog/esp1_new.md

 Hello!
 Welcome to another project in this here side-project blog.
 I was going to a bar when I ran into the amazing James Ryan ([Twitter](https://twitter.com/xfoml), [github](http://github.com/james-owen-ryan)).
 He's got a really cool grammar engine called Expressionist, which has lots of submodules that follow the -ist naming convention.
 James would like to release the Expressionist library (framework?) in a bunch of different languages.

-Expressionist is cool because it lets people tag various symbols, and then you can ask for grammar productions that contain certain symbols (or definitely don't have certain symbols).
+Expressionist is cool because it lets people tag various symbols, and then you can ask for grammar productions that contain certain symbols (or definitely don't have certain symbols) (link to the project here: https://www.jamesryan.world/projects#/expressionist/).
 I believe Expressionist has shown promise as a dialogue engine for games, but it could also be useful for various generative art projects.
 Considering that JavaScript is the language of choice for things that are going to be on the web, this seems like a port that makes sense.

 Here's a weird fact about me: I love code translation work.
 I don't have a good reason why.
-It's a fairly straight-forward task, with easy constraints (make X do what it already does, but it's written in C now).
+It's a fairly straight-forward task, with easy constraints (make X do what it already does, but it's written in Lisp now).
 There are not many design decisions to get hung up on.
 You learn a little bit about the people whose code you're translating.

 Anyway, it had been a while since I translated something, and was itching to get back to it.
 Thus, writing Productionist in JavaScript was born!
 I've translated other code to JavaScript before (primarily C# Unity libraries), and am familiar with Python, so it seems like a good fit.